cloudfoundry-attic/vcap-services/tools/mongodb_proxy/README.md

 [ mognodb proxy ]

-A proxy server to monitor mongodb disk usage and memory usage.
+A proxy server to monitor mongodb disk usage.

-NOTE: For mongodb 2.0.6 version, mongodb process would crash if it fails to
+NOTE: The mongodb process would crash if it fails to allocate disk file
-      allocate disk file when it wants to flush journal.
-And, if memory runs out, mmap returns MAP_FAILED, mongodb process would crash, either.
+      when it wants to flush journal.

 [ how to build ]